ndikumanaisaie/vet-clinic/README.md

 ## vet-clinic

-> "vet-clinic" is a datastructure for vet clinic database
+> "vet-clinic" Vet clinic database is a project about using a relational database to create the data structure for a vet clinic.
+Starting with one table, and step by step will create a complete database with data about animals, animals' owners animals' species and many more.

 ## Built with
 - postgresql